ArsenyCrack/LastLab/README.txt

 Instruction:
-You need to open project in VS, if you want to play
+You need to open project in Visual Studio, if you want to play.
+CarRacingGame.sln is a project game